Aerial Port of the Future initiative comes to Exercise Mobility Guardian

-U.S. Air Force Tech.
+Tech.
 Sgt.
-Travis Alton, an Air Mobility Command command manager for Transportation Innovations, Systems and Futures, explains how to use the Android Team Logistics Awareness Switch during Exercise Mobility Guardian 2021 at the Alpena Combat Readiness Training Center, Michigan, May 21, 2021.
-AMC is collaborating with the Air Force Research Laboratory to modernize the logistics force, developing digitally-adept Airmen by updating processes which have remained largely unchanged for more than a decade.
-(U.S. Air Force video by Tech.
-Sgt.
-Kentavist P. Brackin)
+Travis Alton, Air Mobility Command Manager for Transportation Innovations, Systems and Futures, talks about the role of the Aerial Port of the Future initiative during Exercise Mobility Guardian 2021 at the Alpena Combat Readiness Training Center, Alpena, Mich., May 21, 2021.
+Click the following to learn more about their efforts: https://dvidshub.net/r/xfit8o

 |Date Taken: